kedro-org/vscode-kedro/README.md

 # vscode-kedro
-It's in a beta status so it's not uncommon to have breaking feature and bugs, report this in Github or Slack, we will try to fix ASAP.
+The exrtension is in beta, so you may experience breaking changes and bugs.
+If you encounter issue, report it in [Github](https://github.com/kedro-org/vscode-kedro/issues) or [Slack](https://slack.kedro.org), we will try to fix ASAP.

 ## Requirements